Great Aspirations: Promotion

 TC&I played six sold-out shows at Swindon Arts Centre in October and November 2018, their first live performances together in 35 years.
 A subsequent live recording of the sixth and last show, Naked Flames, was released on 9 August 2019.
 It was the only night in which the recording was not plagued by technical issues.
 Some songs they performed were omitted from the album due to Moulding's dissatisfaction with the band's playing.

 Dissolution

-In January 2019, a statement released through social media announced that TC&I had disbanded, and that Moulding had once again put his music career on hold in order to spend more time with his family.
-Moulding stated that he was not interested in pursuing a tour, as the performances were simply to satisfy "a curiosity", but said that Chambers may continue playing gigs.
+In January 2019, TC&I announced that they had disbanded.
+Moulding stated that he was not interested in pursuing a tour, as the performances were simply to satisfy "a curiosity", but said that Chambers might continue playing gigs.
+In 2021, Moulding stated that the project came to an end because he did not enjoy playing live and did not wish to venture past the few performances he'd done with Chambers, largely because it would entail spending time away from his family.

 Track listing

 All songs written by Colin Moulding.